-Services used in production of outputs involve subcontractor cost of the Company's production of outputs.
+Services used in production of outputs involve subcontractor cost of the Group's production of outputs.
 Subsupplier services are third-party services that are normally provided outside the Company's location or are carried out by means of service providers.
-In 2016, the cost of the tax consultancy service amounted to HRK 49,816, while the cost of financial statement auditing was HRK 104,000.
+In 2016, the cost of the tax consultancy service for the Mother Company amounted to HRK 49,816, while the cost of financial statement auditing for the Mother Company was HRK 104,000.
+The cost of financial statement auditing for the subsidiary totalled HRK 12,000.